SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents

-\paragraph{Human Qualitative Insights.} In addition to the quantitative win rates summarized in~\cref{tab:results}, our human annotators provided rich qualitative feedback on the generated responses.
-Generally, the annotators notice that if the student answer is too short or incomplete, neither model could generate appropriate feedback on that the assignment is incomplete.
-More specifically, feedback from \qwenmini{} was frequently noted for being clear and concise, while \llamasmall{} sometimes reiterated assignment details without offering actionable suggestions.
-Annotators commented that \llamamini{} generally provided more specific and actionable feedback, yet occasionally its tone was perceived as too harsh, whereas \llamamed{} often missed key aspects of the answer.
-Meanwhile, \qwenmed{} was critiqued for being overly verbose and less aligned with the assignment context.
-Overall, although \qwenmini{} achieved high human win rates (94, 85, and 85 across three annotators), the qualitative insights suggest that even the best-performing models could improve in error detection, tone refinement, and contextual sensitivity.
+In addition to the win rates in~\cref{fig:results}, our human annotators provided rich qualitative feedback on the model outputs, which we show in~\cref{tab:SEFL_vs_base_samples}.
+Generally, on the critical side, they noted that if a student's answer is too short or incomplete, neither model explicitly flags the missing details.
+More specifically, \qwenmini{} was praised for clarity and concision, whereas \llamasmall{} tended to repeat assignment details without offering actionable guidance.
+Annotators observed that \llamamini{} often gave more specific and constructive feedback but occasionally sounded harsh, while \llamamed{} sometimes overlooked key aspects.
+Overall, although \qwenmed{} achieved high win rates (94, 77, 81 across three annotators), these insights suggest that even top-performing models could improve in error detection, tone refinement, and contextual sensitivity.